 - Some Panoramic trains or International Trains require reservations in advance but for general commuting to nearby cities in trains, just board the train with Swiss rail pass or valid tickets.

 - Taxis are expensive in this country, and therefore public transport is recommended.
 The railway stations are always located near the city center or the tourist attraction.

 - Hike some enchanting mountains nearby and for this download special mountain hike app which guides you throughout the hike.

 - The currency of Switzerland is Swiss Franc.

-- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone and there is not a language problem.
+- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone, and there is no language problem.

 - A very safe country with some general precautions to be taken.
 People here are very friendly and welcoming to tourists.

 - Try famous Cheese fondue and other Swiss milk products.